pytorch/hydra-torch/OVERVIEW.md

 Each `hydra-configs-<library-name>` defines its own package corresponding to a project it provides classes for.
 That is, `hydra-configs-torch` contains a package (with its own `setup.py`) which provides classes for `torch`.

-[`hydra-configs-projects.txt`](hydra-configs-projects.txt) specifies a list of projects this repo maintains.
-When adding a project, please update this file.

 ### Packaging

 This repo maintains multiple packages.
 An important area of consideration for these packages is to organize them such that they are compatible with each other and have an 'expected', intuitive structure.
 The easiest way to do this is to enforce a standard for all Hydra configs packages to follow.

 Our approach makes use of [Native Namespace Packages](https://packaging.python.org/guides/packaging-namespace-packages/#native-namespace-packages).
 This allows all packages to share the top level namespace `hydra_configs`.
-The only real requirement for this package format is to ensure there is no `__init__.py` located in the namespace folder.
+The only real requirement for this package format is to ensure there is **no**  `__init__.py` located in the namespace folder.

 The format for folder structure per project is always:
 ```